 How to File for Unemployment Benefits

-- Be honest and accurate in all your statement, as they will be checked.
+- Be honest and accurate in all your statements, as they will be checked.

-- You cannot receive benefits if you were fired for failing to do your job
+- You may receive benefits if you were fired for failing to do your job.

-- You will be interviewed by Employment Insurance Claims Office
+- Employment Insurance Claims Office will interview you.

 Unemployment Check List – Things you Need to Do